The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: The Strengthened Hanna Neumann Conjecture

+\begin{rem} We claim that limit groups and finitely generated graphs of free groups with cyclic edge groups that are hyperbolic relative to virtually abelian subgroups satisfy the hypotheses of \cref{prop:module}.
+Both classes of groups are hyperbolic relative to virtually abelian subgroups and locally relatively quasiconvex by \cref{prop:props_of_GFG_and_limit}.
+Finitely generated subgroups of graphs of free groups with cyclic edge groups or limit groups are of finite type, a fact which can be deduced from \cref{prop:props_of_GFG_and_limit}\ref{item:locrelQC}, and using the fact that the peripheral subgroups are of finite type in each case.

+Let \(G\) be a nontrivial graph of free groups with cyclic edge groups.
+Then \(b_n^{K[G]}(G)\) vanishes for \(n \neq 1\) by Chiswell's long exact sequence (\cref{thm:MV}).
+Since subgroups of graphs of free groups with cyclic edge are again graphs of free groups with cyclic edge groups, it follows that \(\rchi(U) = b_n^{K[U]}(U)\) for any finitely generated subgroup of a graph of free groups with cyclic edge groups \(G\).

+Now suppose that \(G\) is a limit group.
+Then \(b_n^{K[G]}(G)\) is only nonzero for \(n = 1\), which can be seen in several ways.
+For example, one can combine \cite[Corollary B]{BridKoch_volumeGradient} with the fact that \(b_n^{K[G]}(G) \leqslant b_n(G;K)\) (see \cite[Corollary 1.6]{JaikinZapirain2020THEUO}, where the result is stated for \(K = \C\), but the proof is identical for any field \(K\)).
+It is also possible to derive this fact from the result that limit groups are free-by-(torsion-free nilpotent) \cite{Kochloukova_subdirect}.
+Since all finitely generated subgroups of limit groups are limit groups (this immediate from the characterisation of \cref{thm:limit_are_subgp_of_ICE}).
+This implies that limit groups satisfy the hypotheses of \cref{prop:module}. \end{rem}

-We mention one last key result from the article of Antol\'in--Jaikin-Zapirain, which is stated for hyperbolic limit groups.
+The last key result from the article of Antolín--Jaikin-Zapirain, is stated for hyperbolic limit groups.
 The proof in the general setting is nearly identical; we reproduce it here for the sake of completeness and in order to elucidate the differences in the relatively hyperbolic context.

 \begin{prop}[{\cite[Proposition 11.1]{Jai22}}] Let $G$ be a locally indicable group that is hyperbolic relative to virtually abelian subgroups.
 Additionally, assume $G$ that is double coset separable, $\Dg$-Hall, and has the Wilson--Zalesskii property.
 Let $U,V \leqslant G$ be finitely generated subgroups.
 Then there exists a normal finite-index subgroup $H \trianglelefteqslant G$ such that $\beta_1^{K[G]}(N) = 0$, where $N$ is the kernel of the map